chef/chef-web-docs/chef_master/source/resource_ruby_block.rst

 .. tag resource_ruby_block_summary

-Use the **ruby_block** resource to execute Ruby code during a chef-client run.
+Use the **ruby_block** resource to execute Ruby code during a Chef Infra Client run.
 Ruby code in the ``ruby_block`` resource is evaluated with other resources during convergence, whereas Ruby code outside of a ``ruby_block`` resource is evaluated before other resources, as the recipe is compiled.

 .. end_tag

 Syntax
 =====================================================
 A **ruby_block** resource block executes a block of arbitrary Ruby code.
-For example, to reload the client.rb file during the chef-client run:
+For example, to reload the client.rb file during the Chef Infra Client run:

 .. code-block:: ruby